 7. Portuguese (Português)

-Growing relations between India and Lusophones (Portuguese speaking countries) will boost the Scope of Portuguese in India.
 There is increasing demand and scope for Portuguese Language Experts in India in various industries like Finance, Exports, Accounts, Technology, Technical Support, IT/ITES, Tourism, and Education.
-Portuguese Courses in Delhi and Goa are quite popular.

 8. Italian (Italiano)